CALIO

 You see, Calico's quite different.
 He comes from a dark past.
 A former burglar that’s turned vigilante, stalking the city’s underbelly.
 A tragic loss in his life propelled him to make the shift from retired criminal to guardian of animals.
 It also helps that Hector Gill aka Calico is not a people person, therefore, he’s naturally inclined to come to the aid of creatures, big or small.
 His past involvement in illicit activities and personality traits make him an ideal candidate to step into this new role, and it’s certainly befitting.

 H.H.
-German adds that he too is Latino,
+German adds that he too, is Latino,

 “I'm Dominican-American!”

+Shifting gears a bit, I bring up the comparison of John Wick who is famous for seeking vengeance on the criminals that ended the life of his puppy.
 He acknowledged that he’s heard the comparison several times.
 And he also adds that he thinks Keanu Reeves is an excellent actor.

 However, let’s be clear, they are very different.